The Professional Negligence Law Review: Portugal

 Judicial proceedings in both civil and administrative courts are initiated by means of a filed written petition, in which the claimant must argue the material facts constituting the cause of action.
 Subsequently, the defendant must present his or her defence, either asserting that the facts alleged by the claimant are not true, do not produce the consequences claimed by the claimant or that the claimant's petition must be dismissed because of some other circumstance, such as a legal objection.
 The claimant and the defendant must file their requests for evidence along with their pleadings.

 The pleadings phase is usually followed by a preliminary hearing in which procedural matters are discussed by the parties and decided upon by the judge.
 Witnesses and experts are examined at the trial hearing.
 Subsequently, the parties present their closing arguments and the court renders its decision.
-In litigation involving sums exceeding €5,000, the decision may be appealed to the court of appeal, and cases exceeding €30,000 may be appealed from the court of appeal to the Supreme Court of Justice.
+In litigation involving sums exceeding €5,000, the decision may be appealed to the court of appeal and cases exceeding €30,000 may be appealed from the court of appeal to the Supreme Court of Justice.

 In cases where civil liability arises from damage caused by an act of misconduct considered to be a crime, damages claims generally have to be brought within the criminal proceedings and will be decided by the same court deciding the criminal issue.
-The claimant either files his or her damages claim within the deadline for the submittal of the indictment by the public prosecutor when he or she is a party to the criminal proceedings or within 20 days of the claimant or the perpetrator being notified of the indictment.
+The claimant either files his or her damages claim within the deadline for submission of the indictment by the public prosecutor when he or she is a party to the criminal proceedings or within 20 days of the claimant or the perpetrator being notified of the indictment.
 Subsequently, the defendant must present his or her defence.
 The pleadings phase is followed by the trial hearing and subsequent decision by the court.
 The above-mentioned rules on appeals also apply here.

 When civil liability arises from damage caused by an act of misconduct considered to be a crime, damages claims can only be filed separately and in civil courts in limited circumstances.